fabioravila/timemonkey-csharp/README.md

 The goal is to create a functional application, which performs a usage log on the software, windows and urls.

+# Goals
+* Map time spent on each Windows operating system window
+* Map the conditions of use of the computer, based on the events of the keyboard and mouse
+* Identify behavior by mouse and keyboard, like stress, and irritability

+# Milestone
+[] Group and organize codes and structs for for WinAPI Interop.
+[] Create a simple and rich classes for Mouse ans Keyboard Monitor [] Create simple and direct classes for window monitors [] Identify PC presence, afk and lock screen
+[] Criar a RepositoryProvider to allow the implementation of a storage and sending the collected information [] Tray application with some config, alerts and info forms [] Always alive app, to prevent accidentally close

 # OpenSource Codes
 Several codes and have been taken from internet examples, github and stackoverflow responses, I will try to relate them all here.